Gabighz/learning-stuff/Java/AssetsExchange/README.md

 ### Work In Progress

-Intended to simulate a very simple assets exchange platform, where clients are able to make Buy or Sell orders and the program would match these orders.
+Intended to simulate a very simple assets exchange platform, where clients are able to make Buy or Sell orders and the app would match these orders.
 Made with a microservices architecture in mind

 As an example, this is how a sell order would be represented: